BVM&S Veterinary Medicine (5-year programme)

 This five-year Bachelor of Veterinary Medicine and Surgery (BVM&S) programme will prepare you for many aspects of the veterinary profession.

-Graduating from this programme will make you eligible for registration with the Royal College of Veterinary Surgeons (RCVS).
-You will then be able to practice veterinary medicine in the UK.
+Graduating from this programme will make you eligible for registration with the Royal College of Veterinary Surgeons (RCVS), as well as international accrediting bodies.
+You will then be able to practice veterinary medicine in the UK and overseas.

 At the end of your 2nd, 3rd or 4th year, you can look into interrupting your undergraduate studies for a year to take an Intercalated BSc (Hons) Vet Sci degree.